 Pinkney was also a United States nominee for the 1997 Hans Christian Andersen Illustration Medal.
-The Society of Illustrators in New York has presented him with four gold medals, four silver medals, the Hamilton King Award, and in 2006 their Original Arts Lifetime Achievement Award.
+The Society of Illustrators in New York presented him with four gold medals, four silver medals, the Hamilton King Award, and in 2006 their Original Arts Lifetime Achievement Award.
 In 2011 he was elected into the Society of Illustrators Hall of Fame.
 In 2016 he won the Laura Ingalls Wilder Medal for a substantial and lasting contribution to children’s literature as well as the Corretta Scott King – Virginia Hamilton Award for lifetime achievement.
-Mr. Pinkney is the first illustrator to be honored with a full-scale retrospective at the Philadelphia Museum of Art.
+Mr. Pinkney was the first illustrator to be honored with a full-scale retrospective at the Philadelphia Museum of Art.

 On behalf of Rich Michelson and our entire gallery staff, we are saddened to share the news of our dear friend, Jerry Pinkney’s passing.
 Jerry was widely considered to be the greatest illustrator of our time, and while we were honored to show his art, it was his kindness and warmth that garnered him a special place within our gallery family.
 Our hearts are heavy and our thoughts and love are with Gloria and the entire Pinkney family.